epicTommy/myC/hw1/no5/README.md

 Hyungkyu Lee

-The program accepts a string from a user and prints the and prints the string using has(#)
+The program accepts a string from a user and prints the and prints the string using hash(#)